Tuskegee Airman James Harvey celebrates his 100th birthday

 [Related: Who Are The Tuskegee Airmen?
 The story behind the airmen and their double victory]

-Although he never saw combat in World War II, Harvey was the first Black jet fighter pilot to fly missions over Japan and Korea, flying 126 combat missions throughout his career.
-He became one of the best, if not the best, pilots of his generation.
+Harvey was the first Black jet fighter pilot to fly missions over Japan and Korea, flying 126 combat missions throughout his career.
+He became one of the best, if not the best, pilots of the generation.
 His accomplishments speak for themselves.
+Most notably, being a member of the 332nd Fighter Group Gunnery Team that won the first ever “Top Gun” competition, an honor that took over 50 years to be recognized.

-William Peterson is a senior multimedia journalist at Rocky Mountain PBS.
-You can reach him atwilliampeterson@rmpbs.org.
+William Peterson is a senior photojournalist at Rocky Mountain PBS.
+You can reach him at williampeterson@rmpbs.org.